xmtp/xmtp-js/README.md

 1. To sign the newly generated key bundle.
 This happens only the very first time when key bundle is not found in storage.
 2. To sign a random salt used to encrypt the key bundle in storage.
 This happens every time the Client is started (including the very first time).

-The Client will connect to the XMTP playnet by default.
+The Client will connect to the XMTP `dev` environment by default.
 ClientOptions can be used to override this and other parameters of the network connection.

 ```ts
 import { Client } from '@xmtp/xmtp-js'